snobu/destreamer/README.md

 You need to rebuild (`npm run build`) every time you change this configuration.

+If you're trying to run this on a Raspberry Pi you should see [this issue](https://github.com/snobu/destreamer/issues/311).

 ## How to build

 To build destreamer clone this repository, install dependencies and run the build script -